-When I first got to Riyadh I realised it was a hard city to navigate as a tourist and this is still true due to tourism being so new, but after a few weeks here I got to understand it much better and I want to tell you what I wish I knew about Riyadh City before arriving in Saudi Arabia!
+When I first got to Riyadh I realised it was a hard city to navigate as a tourist and this is still true due to tourism being so new and the city being so huge, but after a few weeks here I got to understand it much better and I want to tell you what I wish I knew about Riyadh City in a Riyadh travel guide before arriving in Saudi Arabia!

-So in this Riyadh Travel Blog, I’m going to give you all the information I know for things to do in Riyadh, how to get around Riyadh, where to stay in Riyad, how to enjoy Riyadh like a local and Information about Riyadh City, because, in my opinion, part of visiting Saudi Arabia and Riyadh especially is to drop what you think a ‘tourist’ should do in a city and instead live like a local!
+So in this Riyadh Travel Blog and Riyadh City Guide, I’m going to give you all the information I know for things to do in Riyadh, how to get around Riyadh, where to stay in Riyadh, how to enjoy Riyadh like a local because I think this is the best way to enjoy Riyadh!

 Best Time to Visit Riyadh.